postwait/leo/README.md

 The --configfile parameter defines which config file to use when setting up checks and graphs in Circonus.

-If you create another config file and want to appear as a default option when running cup, the should be placed in the components directory.
+If you create another config file and want to appear as a default option when running leo, the should be placed in the components directory.
-If you choose to save the details of a customized configuration to a specific file, that file will appear in the cup/cup-master directory.
+If you choose to save the details of a customized configuration to a specific file, that file will appear in the leo/leo-master directory.